Courseiva

 Why this answer

-Option D is wrong because enrollment restrictions control enrollment, not app installation.
+Option D (Enrollment restriction) is incorrect because enrollment restrictions control whether devices can enroll, not app installation behavior.

 Drag & Dropmedium